 Part of Greater Kruger, the Sabi Sand Reserve is a 65,000 hectare reserve which shares a 50km unfenced boundary with the Kruger National Park.
 The wildlife in the reserve is well-habituated to visitors so this means that you stand high chances of unforgettable close encounters and prolific sightings, particularly of the elusive leopard.
 Nottens offers a mix of game drives and guided walks, with activities taking place in the early morning and late afternoon, leaving the middle of the day free for you to unwind at the lodge.
 Full board

-After breakfast you'll be driven to Kruger Mpumalanga airport for the 90 minute flight to Victoria Falls in Zimbabwe, for the third stage of your holiday.
+After breakfast you'll be driven to Kruger Mpumalanga airport for the 90 minute flight to Livingstone in Zambia.
+You then cross the border to Victoria Falls in Zimbabwe for the third stage of your holiday.
 You'll be driven to Ilala Lodge.
 This is the closest accommodation to the falls and the cascading waters can be heard from the gardens.
 Take things easy this afternoon, make friends with other guests and plan your activities for the next couple of days.
 Enjoy a three course meal in the Palm restaurant tonight.
 Breakfast, Dinner.

 Ilala Lodge has a superb location, close to the falls.
 A guided tour of the falls is included in your stay.
 It is a truly awe-inspiring experience – the sight, the sound, the smell and the humbling feeling that this beautiful iconic site has been created by mother nature.
 There are lots of additional activities available that you can arrange and pay for locally, such as white water rafting and bungee jumping or cultural visits to a local village.
 It's sure to be a busy day and you'll be glad, at the end of the afternoon, to return to the peace and tranquility of Ilala Lodge and the stunning gardens.
 Breakfast.